 changes from conception to senescence, comparative anatomy - how

 the structure and function of the human body compare to those of

-coordinate, and pathology - changes in anatomy and physiology that occur with
+related vertebrates, and pathology - changes that occur with

 injury or disease.

 There are several sources of information that are available to

 you in this course.
 In order to get the most from the course,